Materials-Consortia/OPTIMADE/optimade.rst

 However, the latter form, :filter-fragment:`constant <operator> constant` where the constants are strings MUST return the error :http-error:`501 Not Implemented`.

     **Note:** The motivation to exclude the form :filter-fragment:`constant <operator> constant` for strings is that filter language strings can refer to data of different data types (e.g., strings and timestamps), and thus this construct is not unambigous.
-    The OPTiMaDe specification will strive to address this issue in a future version.
+    The OPTIMADE specification will strive to address this issue in a future version.

 Examples: